keremkacel/camel-rabbitmq/README.md

 ##RabbitMQ Camel Component

-*Part of standard Camel distribution as of Camel 2.12 - Updates are now being commited to the Camel repository and not to this one*
+*Part of the standard Camel distribution as of Camel 2.12 - Updates are now being commited to the Camel repository and not to this one.
+See [Camel website](http://camel.apache.org/rabbitmq.html)*

 The **rabbitmq:** component allows you produce and consume messages from RabbitMQ instances using the standard RabbitMQ AMQP client.